Game Preview: Condors v Wranglers, 7 p.m.

 PACIFIC TIGHTENING UP

-Tonight's game is the only game in the Pacific Division.
 Bakersfield begins the night three points back of Colorado & Tucson (79pts) for the fourth and final home ice spot in round one.
+The Eagles are in Henderson this afternoon and Tucson opens a two-game set with San Diego on the road.
 Click here for the AHL's Playoff Primer

 KILLING IT

-On the penalty kill, Bakersfield has killed off 49 of its last 51 (96.1%) power plays, dating back to March 4 in San Diego.
-The team went 6/6 on Wednesday.
+On the penalty kill, Bakersfield has killed off 53 of the last 55 (96.7%) opponent's power plays, dating back to March 4 in San Diego.
+The team went 4/4 on Friday and is 10/10 on the homestand.

 POWERED UP PEDEY